— MY RESPONSIBILITIES

 Through preliminary research and conceptualizing our target audience, our team came up with three personas that represent the differing motivations behind using an app such as ours.
 We made sure to focus on a diverse group of individuals including varying backgrounds, motivations, frustrations and technical capabilities.

-Donovan (Donny) Lewis, 26, he/his/him pronouns, lives in Chicago.
-He’s a high school algebra teacher who makes about $50,000 per year.
-Donny is single and would some day like to have children.
+Lives in Chicago; works as a high school algebra teacher who makes about $50,000 per year.

 Donny is a member of a social justice group that fights for educational equity.
 He mostly helps coordinate communication with members and also attends and helps facilitate demonstrations.